The UploadThing components look all weird, what's going on?

 By default, Vercel projects are configured to require authentication to access preview deployments.
 This means that our external server cannot access your application to trigger the callbacks you have set up in your file router.

-To fix, this you can either disable this setting in your Vercel project, or—if you are paying for Advanced Deployment Protection—set a custom header (opens in a new tab) in the uploadthing dashboard that will allow uploadthing callbacks to bypass the authentication.
+To fix, this you can either disable this setting in your Vercel project, or you can use the x-vercel-protection-bypass header, which will allow uploadthing callbacks to bypass the authentication.

 Configuring a custom header in the uploadthing dashboard